 Stress is something that isn’t just emotionally draining but also physically draining.
 It can cause your body to throw in the towel and want to go straight to sleep.
 This response is known as fight or flight mode.

 It’s a result of an increased amount of cortisol and adrenaline.
 If exposed too often to this kind of state, it can cause serious physical and mental health issues.
+Mental breakdowns often lead to suicidal tendencies, which is why it’s imperative to stop suicidal thoughts before it’s too late.
 Take whatever measures possible to reduce the stress in your life and take notice of whether you feel less tired or not.

 The more weight that your body carries, the more work that your body has to do to keep it running.
 Simple tasks like walking up stairs or even cleaning your house can be significantly more exhausting for a person who is considered beyond the recommended weight range.